Mustafaalua/Detector_Detection/readme.md

 ## Nice to know
 Here are some things that are nice to know when reading through the code.
-The examples will mostly be shown in image.
+The examples will mostly be shown in images.

 #### Axis
-The script is written with opencv and the defualt placement of origin is the top left corner of a image.
+The script is written with openCV and the default placement of origin is the top left corner of a image.

 ![!\[Alt text\](XandY.png)](readmeImages/XandYAxis.png)
 ***
 #### Lower and Upper
 Throughout the script upper and lower are mentioned.
-The use can be ambiguous depending on what part of the script that is being evaluated.
+The use can be ambiguous depending on what part of the script is being evaluated.
 The safest way is to run in debug mode and compare upper and lower thresholds to see orientation used.

-When looking at point objects and everything derived from that objects information is done in a specific way.
+When looking at point objects and everything derived from that object's information is done in a specific way.
 The use of upper and lower was done in respective to the y-axis but not value based.
 It was done by looking at the image.

-When you look at the bottom of the image and move your eyes up, it was then considered to an upwards movement even though the y-value got smaller because of the origin.
-In case of x-axis the higher x-values are considered lower movement.
+When you look at the bottom of the image and move your eyes up, it was then considered to be an upwards movement even though the y-value got smaller because of the origin.
+In the case of x-axis the higher x-values are also considered lower movement.
 The following image shows this case.

 ![Alt text](readmeImages/UpperAndLower.png)
 ***
 #### Grid length in mm
-The length that this references is that of a single square on the grid.
+The length that this reference is that of a single square on the grid.
 This same length is found in the script but as pixels instead of mm.

 ![Alt text](readmeImages/gridmillimeter.png)